This mode is only available for Sonos owners. The term SPY refers to the fact that we are spying upon the Sonos units to detect Sonos PlaYs.

-This is an overview of AlbumPlays running in SPY mode, which is where Sonos play counts are generated from direct observations made of your Sonos equipment.
-AlbumPlays then adds in any plays made using other equipment, or at other locations.
-This is done by obtaining any unrecognised fresh scrobbles from your Last.fm account.
+This is an overview of AlbumPlays running in SPY mode, which is where Sonos play counts are detected from direct observation of your Sonos equipment.
+In this mode, AlbumPlays can also import any plays made using other equipment by obtaining any unrecognised fresh scrobbles from your Last.fm account.

 Background: see here for a comparison of this operating mode, versus Last.fm mode where all play counts are sourced from Last.fm.

 The appearance and operation of AlbumPlays is almost identical across both modes.
 SPY mode actually includes LFM mode, as it uses that mode to obtain, match and process your non-Sonos plays.
 If you haven’t read the section of the User Guide covering the day-to-day operation of LFM mode, you need to do so, as this page only covers changes and additions introduced by SPY mode.

 SPY mode is harder to install, but is easier to use. (open for details)

 It is easier because you will have less issues to attend to:

 - for Sonos plays, AlbumPlays can distinguish between streamed plays, and those plays from your local library.
 It will scrobble both to Last.fm, but will only attempt to upload streamed plays into MediaMonkey where you have “adopted” the track or album into your MediaMonkey database.
 This means that there will be no false mismatches to attend to, arising from Sonos plays of streamed items not in MediaMonkey

 - for Sonos local library track plays, AlbumPlays identifies tracks by observing the location from which they were played, and does not rely upon matching scrobbled tags back against your MediaMonkey tags.
 This means that there will be no mismatches arising from Last.fm tag “corrections” to your scrobble submissions.